nnoell/neurowm/README.md

 Requirements
 ============

-In order to build *neurowm*, you need the Xlib header files.
+In order to build *neurowm*, you need the `libX11.so` library.
+You also need `libXrandr.so` if you want multi-head support.

 Optional Dependencies